s0408270-maker/Gamehub/replit.md

-# GameHub - HTML5 Game Portal
+# PixelPlex - HTML5 Game Portal

 ## Overview

-GameHub is a web-based game portal that allows users to upload, browse, and play HTML5 games directly in their browser.
+PixelPlex is a web-based game portal that allows users to upload, browse, and play HTML5 games directly in their browser.
 The platform provides a Steam/itch.io-inspired gaming aesthetic with a focus on showcasing game thumbnails prominently and enabling seamless in-browser gameplay.
 Users can upload HTML game files along with thumbnails, and the games are displayed in a responsive grid layout with hover effects and modal-based gameplay.

 ## User Preferences